College of the North Atlantic

 Prince Philip Drive Campus - Blended delivery - May 2026 - for more information regarding this program please contact Gina O'Brien at gina.obrien@cna.nl.ca

-This post-diploma program is designed with a blended delivery model and part-time schedule to promote advancement of skills from the PCP level of practice to the ACP level.
-This program engages students online in virtual classrooms, with on-campus labs, and clinical simulation.
-These paired with a robust, clinical practicum will support students in meeting the requirements for entry to practice ACP level in accordance with the National Occupational Competency Profile for Paramedics (NOCP).
+Designed with a blended delivery model, this ACP program allows you to engage online in virtual classrooms, with on-campus labs and in clinical simulation.
+These activities, paired with a robust, clinical practicum, will support you in meeting the requirements for entry to practice ACP level in accordance with the Canadian Organization of Paramedic Regulators (COPR).

 OBJECTIVES